sumitojhaowasp/www-chapter-dindigul/index.md

 ## Local News

-**28th June, 2020 - 11:00 AM**
+**28th Aug, 2020 - 11:00 AM**

-OWASP Dindigul in Collaboration with Manvasam Tech Team  `Android Cyber Attack - how to be safe while using Android phones` Webinar.
+OWASP Gwalior in Collaboration with Indian Cyber Squad organising  `Cyber-Crime and How to be safe online` Webinar.